Massachusetts COVID-19 Response Alliance

 The COVID-19 pandemic has shown we are dramatically unprepared for disaster.
 With that in mind, we must take bold action to mitigate and prepare for the future of climate change.
 We need to ensure a just transition to a green economy, with good jobs and a voice at work.
 We must invest in public transit and other public initiatives that can reduce our reliance on fossil fuels.
 We must secure robust funding for public green infrastructure projects that build climate resilience and good jobs with a voice at work.
 We must enforce and strengthen environmental standards, especially to protect communities of color who have suffered disproportionately from toxic pollution.

 The Massachusetts COVID-19 Response Alliance (MCRA) believes that the impact of the virus on low-wage workers, communities of color, and the most vulnerable people in our Commonwealth has exposed deep, systemic inequities in Massachusetts, which already faces the sixth-worst income inequality in the country.
 MCRA is calling on Beacon Hill to adopt a “people-centered” approach, to grant immediate relief, as well as a just long-term recovery that supports our communities and invests in their future.
-The MCRA is a rapidly growing umbrella group that includes a growing list of organizations and other coalitions such as Community Labor United, New England United for Justice, Massachusetts Budget & Policy Center, City Life Vida Urbana, Massachusetts Voter Table, Massachusetts Public Health Association, Alternatives for Community & Environment, the Green Justice Coalition, Right to the City Alliance Boston, and more.
+The MCRA is a rapidly growing umbrella group that includes a growing list of organizations and other coalitions such as Community Labor United, New England United for Justice, Massachusetts Budget & Policy Center, City Life Vida Urbana, Massachusetts Voter Table, Massachusetts Public Health Association, Jewish Labor Committee, Alternatives for Community & Environment, the Green Justice Coalition, Right to the City Alliance Boston, and more.